WrappedUsername/apexmite-jac/moreREADME/activation-functions.md

 Swish function is used in neural networks having a depth greater than 40 layers.
 Finally, a few rules for choosing the activation function for your output layer based on the type of prediction problem that you are solving:

-Regression - Linear Activation Function
+- Regression - Linear Activation Function
-Binary Classification—Sigmoid/Logistic Activation Function Multiclass Classification—Softmax
+- Binary Classification—Sigmoid/Logistic Activation Function
+- Multiclass Classification—Softmax
-Multilabel Classification—Sigmoid
+- Multilabel Classification—Sigmoid

 The activation function used in hidden layers is typically chosen based on the type of neural network architecture.

+- Convolutional Neural Network (CNN): ReLU activation function.
+- Recurrent Neural Network: Tanh and/or Sigmoid activation function.

 ## Linear Activation Function